gyulong1/DSO-NUS-CTF/README.md

 ### Solution

-We are provided with a data.txt file containing a list of public RSA keys and cs (Cipher String?) and a pdf file containing a research paper written on an RSA-type cryptosystem utilizing probable primes to base 2 numbers.
+We are provided with a data.txt file containing a list of public RSA keys and cs (Cipher String?) and a pdf file containing a research paper written on an RSA-type cryptosystem.

 After reading through the document, we find that the only relevant part is Section 5 Point 3, where it states that